sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 ## Running Lighthouse again

 We were pretty happy with the bundle size reduction and how easy it was to implement code splitting.
 We were not prepared for the huge impact it had.
-Running Lighthouse again (same settings as mentioned above) painted a totally different picture.
+Running Lighthouse again — same settings as mentioned above — painted a totally different picture:
+A score of 100 and green text everywhere!
+Wow!

 ![lighthouse second run](/blog/cost4.png)

-A score of 100 and green text everywhere! 😲

 As mentioned, the login page is not the most exciting thing going on in the app.
 We ran the test on the home dashboard and check results pages, which both contain a fair amount of XHR calls, data parsing and graph drawing.